withriley/cloud-function-api-gateway/README.md

 - The Cloud Functions defined in the OpenAPI spec must also be specified in the `cloud_functions` variable so that we can configure IAM permissions for the API Gateway.
 - The `api_spec_file` variable must be a path to the OpenAPI spec YAML file in the same directory as the Terraform configuration file (see example YAML below).
 - When specifying the `api_key_restrictions` variable, at least one of `ip_restrictions` or `hostname_restrictions` must be specified (ie. not both).
-- When setting the `title` of the API in the OpenAPI spec, be sure to use a very unique name.
+- When setting the `title` of the API in the OpenAPI spec use a unique name.
+APIs are global resources and the name should be unique across all projects.
+It is possible to create multiple APIs with the same name which can cause issues and confusion.

 ## API Key Requirements + OpenAPI spec example :heavy_check_mark: